iamgbsmith/til/docker/install-docker-on-ubuntu.md

 Reboot the server.

+### Install Docker using APT

-Next, install the dependencies necessary to enable a new repository over HTTPS.
+Install the dependencies necessary to enable a new repository over HTTPS.
 When prompted, keep the local version of files.

 ```shell
 sudo apt install apt-transport-https ca-certificates curl software-properties-common